 Yes.
 If an employer intends to dismiss 20 or more employees, or fewer than 20 employees when this number represents 10 per cent or more of the total number of its employees, the dismissals must be based on statutory reasons, including restructuring according to the Enterprise Bankruptcy Law or serious difficulties in production or business operations.
-In addition, the employer must consult with the employees by giving 30 days' advance notice of the background and reasons for the dismissals to the trade union or to all of its employees.
-The employer should consider the opinions of the union or the employees, and file the mass lay-off plan with the labour administrative authorities.
-While government approval is not legally required to implement a mass lay-off, such approval is necessary in practice.
+Also, the employer must consult with the employees by giving 30 days' advance notice of the background and reasons for the dismissals to the trade union or all of its employees.
+The employer should consider the opinions of the union or the employees, and file the mass layoff plan with the labour administrative authorities.
+While government approval is not legally required to implement a mass layoff, such approval is necessary in practice.